 There are other goals that a solid blog can help you accomplish.
-For example, it can help solidify your credibility by showcasing your expertise, which can build trust with prospects and existing customers alike.
+For example, it can help solidify your credibility by showcasing your expertise, building trust with prospects and existing customers alike.
 It’s also a great tool for branding, as you can establish your own unique voice to distinguish yourself in the marketplace.
 So let's dive into some ways you can improve your manufacturing blog.

 Look, we’ll be honest: search engine optimization is an incredibly technical discipline with tons of nuances and constantly changing guidelines.
 There’s also a lot of mystery — many SEO “experts” spend their time trying to determine if Google has updated their algorithm and, if so, what the heck its impact will actually be.

 We don’t expect you to keep up with all of the changes and become an SEO expert — after all, you’ve got a lot of other things to do.
-However, there are some core SEO best practices that have stood the test of time and will likely have a positive impact on your blogs.
+However, some core SEO best practices have stood the test of time and will likely positively impact your blogs.
 We review some of them in the rest of our other tips to improve your manufacturing blog, so keep reading!

 If you think you can crank out a couple of quick paragraphs and publish them as blog posts, you might want to sit down.
-Posts under 300 words are terrible for SEO, and may subject your site to ranking penalties for “thin content.”
+Posts under 300 words are not recommending for SEO, and may subject your site to ranking penalties for “thin content.”
+When your SEO efforts aren't strong, new customers can't find you online.
 So that means your posts should be 301 words long, right?

 To have enough “weight” to rank in search engines, blog posts should be at around 700 words in length.
 However, making your posts even longer is highly recommended; longer content is not only better for your rankings, it can actually be better for lead generation as well.